crsauer91/full-stack-projects/docs/documentation.md

 this goes through two different ways to assign permissions systematically
 ## git
 this goes through the basics of the git language
+## git branches
+this walks through the basics of git branching